 What not to do when showing proof of funds for a Canada visa application?

-When you cite proof of financial stability with your Canada visa application, how to deal with exchange rate fluctuations?
+When you cite proof of financial stability with your Canada visa application, how do you deal with exchange rate fluctuations?

-Can I provide my joint bank account as evidence of financial stability in my Canada visa application?
+Can I provide my joint bank account in my Canada visa application as evidence of financial stability?

 How long before my Canada visa application should I start preparing my bank statement?